 libgl1-mesa-glx:i386 \

-With the installation complete, Steam Client will start, and you will be asked to either sign in or create a new Steam account.
+Once the installation is complete, the Steam Client will start, and you will be asked to sign in or create a new Steam account.
 Either way, enjoy gaming on Debian!

 If you’re into multiplayer gaming, we also recommend installing Discord.
 Discord is an instant messaging and VoIP social platform where you can find countless gaming channels you can join and participate in multiplayer gaming sessions organized there.
 To install Discord, you first need to download the installation package: